bioboot/demo2-github/JustOneThing.md

 **Ana**: hopefully waffles
 **Pete**: This is going to be very useful - thanks!
 **Zach**: How is git able to store so many snapshots in a space efficient manner?
+**Emily**: There isn't enough coffee in the world to keep me awake this morning.